Service Description and Terms – Standalone Broadband

 10.8.
 TPG does not provide usage records for unlimited broadband plans which are not throttled after a specified download limit is reached.

 11.1.
-Payment options are credit card and/or direct debit from a nominated bank account, as specified on the TPG website for the plan chosen by the Customer.
-Accounts paid with an American Express or Diners Club card will incur a surcharge of 2.75% (incl.
-GST) of the payment amount when we debit the card.
+Payment options are credit card and/or direct debit from a nominated bank account, as specified on the TPG website for the plan chosen by you.
+Accounts paid with an American Express or Diners Club card will incur a surcharge of 3.13% and 2.75% (incl.
+GST) of the payment amount respectively when we debit the card.

 11.2.
 Plans which incur download charges can only be paid by credit card.
 This applies to broadband plans bundled with a Virtual Phone Card (VPC) or VoIP Telephone Service, as well as 'Value' and 'Pay as You Go' plans.